virajbdeshpande/AmpliconArchitect/README.md

         - Select CNVs with copy number > 4.5x and size > 50kbp (default) and merge adjacent CNVs into a single interval using:

             `python2 $AA_SRC/amplified_intervals.py --bed {bed file of cnv calls} --out {outFileNamePrefix} --bam {BamFileName} --ref {ref}`
-        - ***Note that this preprocessing step is critical to AA as it removes low-mappability and low-complexity regions.
-AmpliconSuite-pipeline provides additional filters for karyotypic abnormalities not provided by `amplified_intervals.py` alone.
+        - **Note that this preprocessing step is critical to AA as it removes low-mappability and low-complexity regions.
+AmpliconSuite-pipeline provides additional filters for karyotypic abnormalities not provided by `amplified_intervals.py` alone**.
         - Optional argument `--ref` should match the name of the folder in `data_repo` which corresponds to the version of human reference genome used in the BAM file.

-### 2) Usage
+### Standalone usage of AA
 `$AA --bam {input_bam} --bed {bed file} --out {prefix_of_output_files} <optional arguments>`

 The execution script `$AA` is provided within the GitHub source code and the exact path depends on the installation option used: